baraban7890/Unmasking-Anxiety/README.md

 ## At-Risk Groups
 * **By Age:** 18-29
-* **By Gender Identity:** Transgrender
+* **By Gender Identity:** Transgender
 * **By Disability Status:** With Disability
 * **By Sexual Orientation:** Bi-Sexual
 * **By Race:** Non-Hispanic, other races and multiple races

 ## Data Description
-The dataset used for this project is sourced from the US Department of Health and Human Services and contains indicators of anxiety or depression based on reported frequency of symptoms during the last seven days.
+The dataset used for this project is sourced from the US Department of Health and Human Services and contains indicators of anxiety or depression based on the respondent answering questions about their last 7 days.
+Based on their responses, they either exhibit symptoms of Anxiety or Depressive disorder or they don't.
 Key features include:

-* **Indicator** _Symptoms of Anxiety Disorder; Symptoms of Depressive Disorder; Symptoms of Anxiety Disorder or Depressive Disorder_
+* **Indicator** _Symptoms of Anxiety Disorder; Symptoms of Depressive Disorder; Symptoms of Anxiety Disorder or Depressive Disorder_ (We narrowed this down to only Symptoms of Anxiety Disorder or Depressive Disorder)
 * **Group:**
     * **National Estimate:** _United States_
-    * **By Age:** _12 - 29 Years; 30 - 39 Years; 40 - 49 Years; 50 - 59 Years; 70 - 79 Years; 80 Years and Above_
+    * **By Age:** _18 - 29 Years; 30 - 39 Years; 40 - 49 Years; 50 - 59 Years; 70 - 79 Years; 80 Years and Above_
     * **By Sex:** _Female; Male_
     * **By Gender Identity:** _Cis-gender Male; Cis-gender Female; Transgender_
     * **By Sexual Orientation:** _Gay or Lesbian; Straight; Bisexual_